 - As you save the file, name it “.htaccess”

-- A dialogue box will popup with “Names that begin with a dot are reserved for the system.”
+- A dialogue box will popup saying that “Names that begin with a dot are reserved for the system.”
 That’s fine, go ahead and click OK to use the dot.

 Like Windows, OS X considers file names that begin with a dot as system files, so they are not visible by default.
 To view them, you can use just about any good FTP program, or install an app that can display hidden files on your machine.
 There also are Terminal commands to display all hidden files.
-This search query should help.
+Try a search for keywords such as “show hidden files mac” or similar.

 Bonus: Show/Hide Files via Terminal